 3. Form submissions: Will only update or add new profiles after admin review and approval.

 Admins can also choose multiple automated actions by clicking the green plus button next to the item, check that the database has correctly linked the submission, and more.
+Autoresponder is available on standard forms, but will not be enabled for multiple submission.

 Once satisfied with the layout and options, click on the 'Save' button to use your form.

-Add Forms to Categories
+Organize Forms with Categories

 Organizing your forms into categories simplifies management.
 Adding forms to categories can be done by clicking on the form's three dots menu and selecting "Add to Category" or by editing the form directly.

-- Log into Elvanto as an Admin.
+1. Log in as an Admin.

 Elvanto's robust form-building capabilities provide you with the tools necessary to gather essential information, register attendees for events, and seamlessly update the database.
 Experiment with these features and tailor them to fit your needs.
 Happy form building!